Home History Concerts Tickets Members Patrons Join Links

 Long Serving Members

-Current members who first played in the orchestra twenty or more years ago include Myra Roberts, Mark Lansom, Tim Rowland, Matthew Ellis, Jacqui Blore, Craig Clewley, Andrew McCaddon, Gwyneth Hughes, Joy Thomas, Karen Pearson, Kit Clewley, Geoff Shone and Peter Jones.
+Current members who first played in the orchestra twenty or more years ago include Myra Roberts, Mark Lansom, Tim Rowland, Matthew Ellis, Jacqui Blore, Craig Clewley, Andrew McCaddon, Gwyneth Hughes, Joy Thomas, Karen Pearson, Kit Clewley, Geoff Shone, Peter Jones and Carolyn Grundy.
 Joy Thomas is the only current member who actually performed in the Clywedog Ensemble concert of 1969.

 Young Player Award